fotosyn/PiPaperStatus/README.md

 While there are many available, installation can differ from model to model.
 For the purposes of this example I am using the [Pimoroni Inky pHAT EPD Display](https://shop.pimoroni.com/products/inky-phat)

- I am in no way affiliated with Pimoroni.
+ *I am in no way affiliated with Pimoroni*.
 Their stuff is pretty nice and these were the displays I had available at the time of authoring this script.
 And they are really easy to get set up and running.
+If you're using a different type of e-Ink display, you may need to consider additional steps.

 The libraries above, and the example script in this repo also make extensive use of the [Pillow](https://pillow.readthedocs.io/en/stable/) imaging library.
 There are limitless possibilities and we only scratch the surface here.